 The image below shows how high volume during a breakout is likely to push price through key resistance:

-This is the 5-minute chart of AT&T from Nov 17, 2015.
-In the image, you see that after a break in an early morning resistance with high volume, the price starts increasing.
+This is the 5-minute chart of AT&T. In the image, you see that after a break of early morning resistance with high volume, the price starts increasing.

 When trading volumes are low, there isn’t enough pressure to push the market to new highs or lows.

-#2 – Early Morning Range Breakout + Trend Line
+#2 – Early Morning Range Breakout Indicator and Trend Lines

 You should hold your trade until the price breaks your trend line in the opposite direction.
 How simple is that?
 Let’s see how a trend line applies to the same AT&T chart we used in one of the examples above: